 Infant Optics makes a selling point out of the 700′ unobstructed range but think about that.
 How often do you have an unobstructed area, free from walls and floors?
 We would expect, more realistically, that a decent monitor should be able to perform inside at about 85 feet with up to four walls between parent and baby, but suddenly we weren’t even getting that limited coverage once the mysterious “out of signal coverage” issue surfaced.
 A search for range extenders for the DXR-8 was fruitless.
 We did find numerous DXR-8 consumers with similar issues though, including interference from routers and microwaves and the notoriously annoying beeping alarm which sounds for low batteries or lost signal.
 One reviewer at Amazon titled her 1-star review “Living Nightmare”.

-Wifi based monitoring has unlimited range and obstructions aren’t even a consideration.
-If I was stuck with only the DXR-8, even when it is working as advertised my multi-tasking would be severely restricted.
-If I wanted to keep an eye on Calvin in his room, that meant the garage, back yard, and different sides of the house were all off limits.
+Wifi based baby monitoring has unlimited range and obstructions aren’t even a consideration.
+Using John’s house (3 stories including the basement) as an example, even when it is working as advertised, the DXR-8 left you severely restricted.
+If he wanted to keep an eye on Calvin in his room, that meant the garage, back yard, and different sides of the house were all off limits.
 A good baby monitor permits a certain level of parental freedom to keep up with the domestic demands in the rest of the house after all, so a monitor which can’t handle the inevitable “obstructions” between parent and child fails at the most fundamental level.

 While today’s modern monitors are pushing into the 1080p territory, the DXR-8 can only deliver 360p resolution.
-We need daylight or a light on in the kid’s room to view the general layout, but even then the low resolution makes it impossible to distinguish facial expressions.
-Oliver’s bed is across the room from the camera and it was difficult to tell if he was actually in the bed from that distance.
+We needed daylight or a light on in the kid’s room to view the general layout, but even then the low resolution make it impossible to distinguish facial expressions.
+When testing with John’s 4-year-old Oliver, whose bed was across the room from the camera, and it was difficult to tell if he was actually in the bed.
 Naturally, night vision with such primitive resolution was pretty poor, yet another fundamental failure of the DXR-8.
-Since it is much healthier for kids to sleep more soundly in the dark, it’s only reasonable to expect that a good baby monitor should function well in the dark.
+Since it is much healthier for kids to sleep in the dark, it’s only reasonable to expect that a good baby monitor should function well in the dark.
 Without night vision capability you’re paying big bucks for what amounts to an audio-only monitor, just one more example of how the DXR-8 provides less for more.

 With so many excellent smartphone-based baby monitors available today the DXR-8 is long past its prime.
 The best baby monitors use wifi and smartphone apps to their advantage.
 With the DXR-8 the presence of a wifi router can actually be a handicap, and what modern household is willing to forego wifi?
 Old school technology such as FHSS wireless transmission is much too prone to signal interference from common sources such as microwave ovens and smart IoT devices, and interchangeable lenses don’t enhance the low-resolution 360p video.

-The DXR-8 fails across the board of criteria we use at Fathercraft to evaluate baby monitors, including poor range, poor picture quality, poor night vision, and severe usability issues.
+The DXR-8 fails across the board of criteria we use at Fathercraft to evaluate baby monitors, with shortcomings including poor range, poor picture quality, poor night vision, and severe usability issues.

-Performance of the DXR-8 is marginal at best, and just plain abysmal when the out of signal range issue surfaces out of nowhere.
-It’s obvious to the Dads at Fathercraft that the DXR-8 is long past its prime, still coasting on an out-of-date reputation, supported by a serious lack of awareness about just how good the new best baby monitors perform.
+Performance of the DXR-8 is marginal at best, and just plain non-functional when the out of signal range issue surfaces out of nowhere.
+It’s obvious to us at Fathercraft that the DXR-8 is long past its prime, still coasting on an out-of-date reputation, supported by a serious lack of awareness about just how good the new best baby monitors perform.

-Sticking to the DXR-8 price range the Cocoon Cam Plus is a much better investment for parents on a budget.
-At just $149.00 it’s the least expensive of next generation baby monitors and it features the innovative breathing monitoring app.
-Good image quality and an overhead view combine to provide much-needed peace of mind for anxious new parents.
+In the same price range as the DXR-8, the Cocoon Cam Plus is a much better investment for parents on a budget.
+At just $149 it’s the least expensive of next generation baby monitors and it features the innovative breathing monitoring app.
+Good image quality and an overhead “bird’s eye” view combine to provide much-needed peace of mind for anxious new parents.

 The Cocoon Cam provides so much more than the DXR-8 in terms of versatility.
 Your smartphone or tablet becomes the parent unit with a very respectable 720p image quality.
 That’s twice the fuzzy 360p resolution of the DXR-8.
 Night vision quality is also far above the DXR-8, which you can see for yourself at our Cocoon Cam review page.

-For the full roundup on the latest baby monitor tech check out all of our reviews on the Best Baby Monitors of 2019.
+For the full roundup on the latest baby monitor tech check out all of our baby monitor reviews and our picks for the Best Baby Monitors of 2019 here.